pselker2/WebexTeams-spoke/README.md

         - Paste the "id" of the Team from step 6 into the **teamId** parameter
         - Click the yellow **Run** button on the right side
         - Copy the "id" of the Room that contains your Bot
+9. **Alternatively** you can add the roomid@webex.bot bot to the room and it will send you the roomId in a private message and then remove itself from the room

 ---